Slow cooker reviews: Features explained

 Use the medium setting for cooking cuts of red meats.

-This setting is useful for cooking faster without losing all the slow cooking benefits, but the results won’t be as impressive as cooking on low for longer.
+This setting is useful for cooking faster without losing all the benefits of slow cooking, but the results won’t be as impressive as cooking on low for longer.

 Hi (high) setting